droglenc/NCNRS349/modules/FoundationalModels.md

 ## Preparation for Class

-* Read [this](http://alexei.nfshost.com/PopEcol/lec5/explog.html) and [this](https://www.boundless.com/biology/textbooks/boundless-biology-textbook/population-and-community-ecology-45/environmental-limits-to-population-growth-251/exponential-population-growth-929-12185/) and consider the following items.[^1] and prepare answers to [these questions](PREP/FoundationalModels)
+* Read[^1] [this](http://alexei.nfshost.com/PopEcol/lec5/explog.html) and [this](https://www.boundless.com/biology/textbooks/boundless-biology-textbook/population-and-community-ecology-45/environmental-limits-to-population-growth-251/exponential-population-growth-929-12185/) and consider the following items.[^1] and prepare answers to [these questions](PREP/FoundationalModels)

 ## Practice